 One of my favorites!
 Peel and thinly slice about 1/4 of a pineapple.
 The more thinly sliced the pineapple, the more flavor it will infuse.
-Add to a 1/2 gallon-size glass jar with 10-12 leaves of fresh mint, muddled.
-Add filtered water to fill and stir until well mixed.
+Add to a ½ gallon size glass jar with 10-12 leaves of muddled fresh mint.
+Add filtered water to fill and stir gently.
 Store in refrigerator.

 4. Watermelon Basil

-Add about 2 cups of finely chopped fresh watermelon (without rind) to a gallon-size glass jar.
+Add about 2 cups of finely chopped fresh watermelon (without rind) to a gallon size glass jar.
 Add 15 leaves of muddled basil and filtered water to fill.
-Store in fridge and allow at least 4 hours to infuse.
+Store in refrigerator and allow at least 4 hours to infuse.

 5. Strawberry Lemon

 Like strawberry lemonade, but better!
-Add 15 fresh strawberries, washed and finely sliced to a 1/2 gallon glass jar.
+Add 15 fresh strawberries, washed and finely sliced to a ½ gallon glass jar.
 Add one sliced lemon with rind on.
 Fill with water.
-Let sit 4 hours (to overnight) in fridge and enjoy.
+Stir gently and refrigerate 4 hours or overnight in refrigerator and enjoy.

 6. Cherry Lime

-Reminiscent of Cherry Limeade, minus the sugar coma.
-Add two cups of fresh cherries, cut in half, and one fresh lime, sliced into thin slices, to a gallon-size glass jar.
+Reminiscent of cherry limeade, minus the sugar coma.
+Add two cups of fresh cherries, cut in half, and one fresh lime, sliced into thin slices, to a gallon size glass jar.
 Add water to fill.
-Mix gently and store in fridge until ready to drink.
+Mix gently and store in refrigerator until ready to drink.

 7. Grapefruit Raspberry

 Another one of my favorites!
 Add one grapefruit, thinly sliced with rind on, to a gallon-size glass jar.
-Then add 1/2 cup fresh raspberries, muddled slightly.
+Then add ½ cup slightly muddled fresh raspberries.
 Add water and mix well.
-Store in fridge for at least 4 hours before drinking.
+Store in refrigerator for at least 4 hours before drinking.

 8. Mango Pineapple